github/combine-prs/README.md

 This Action is customizable so you can use it for your own purposes and it doesn't have to be specific to dependabot PRs.

+## Notice 📢

+> [!NOTE]
+> A notice around the [Dependabot Grouped Version Updates feature](https://github.blog/changelog/2023-06-30-grouped-version-updates-for-dependabot-public-beta/)

+As mentioned above is this README, a core reason why this Action exists is to "combine multiple Dependabot PRs into one".
+Work for this Action was completed before the [GitHub Blog Post](https://github.blog/changelog/2023-06-30-grouped-version-updates-for-dependabot-public-beta/) was published and the Dependabot Grouped Version Updates feature was released.
+While it may seem like this Action is no longer needed due to this feature, there are actually still quite a few use cases for this Action.
+The first one that is front of mind is that the PRs which Dependabot opens are grouped by package manager.
+This means that if you have a project that uses multiple package managers, you'll still end up with multiple PRs.
+This Action can be used to combine those PRs into a single one.
+You may also want to combine pull requests that are not related to Dependabot in anyway, which this Action can also do.

 ## Inputs 📝

 | Name | Description | Default | Required |